tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 In this chapter we will:
   - add the ability to click the sprites
   - add incidental sound
-  - remove the clicked `not-cage` sprites from the screen
+  - remove the clicked "not-cage" sprites from the screen
   - advance to a new level of the game when all of the cages are clicked
   - end the game once we have completed the 3 levels